House to vote on assault-style weapons ban Friday - KTVZ

 “Today, our Democratic Majority will take up and pass the Assault Weapons Ban legislation: a crucial step in our ongoing fight against the deadly epidemic of gun violence in our nation,” Pelosi said in a letter to members of her caucus.

-This comes as progressives, moderates and members of the Congressional Black Caucus are divided on how to handle the policing funding component of the package, which will no longer be included in Friday’s series of votes.
+Friday’s vote comes as progressives, moderates and members of the Congressional Black Caucus are divided on how to handle the policing funding component of a broader public safety package, which will no longer be included in Friday’s series of votes.
 Negotiations on this are continuing, according to sources.
 Negotiators had previously tried to settle both issues in hopes of having a vote on both packages as soon as Friday.

+Moderate and vulnerable Democrats had been pushing for a vote before they leave town in an effort to rebut GOP attacks over defunding the police, but members of the CBC had concerns and have been pushing for accountability language.

+The House is slated to depart Washington for a month-long recess starting Friday afternoon.
+Pelosi could call lawmakers back into town before September for specific circumstances, something she would likely do if Senate Democrats pass a separate bill on climate change and prescription drug pricing in the coming weeks.

 The-CNN-Wire